 Undergraduate Research Awards

 Undergraduate Research Awards (UGRAs) are $1,000 scholarships provided to undergraduate students pursuing original research or creative projects under the general guidance of a research mentor.
-The deadline to apply for an UGRA is in October for spring awards and in March for summer or fall awards.
+The deadline to apply for an UGRA is in late October for spring awards and in late March for summer or fall awards.

-- A student must be a degree-seeking undergraduate student at KU during the award period
+- A student must be a degree-seeking undergraduate student at KU during the award period.

 - Undergraduate students in any major can apply.